 SAG-AFTRA members approve labor deal with Hollywood studios

-The union which represents thousands of film and television actors officially ratified its new three-year contract with Hollywood studios Tuesday night in the wake of a nearly four-month strike which brought the industry to its knees.
+The union representing thousands of film and television actors officially ratified its new three-year contract with Hollywood studios Tuesday night in the wake of a nearly four-month strike that brought the industry to its knees.
 However, less than 40% of members participated in the vote, SAG-AFTRA disclosed.

 Beginning in July, the massive entertainment union went on strike for 118 days after its previous agreement with the Alliance of Motion Picture and Television Producers expired.
 A tentative deal was reached last month.